 7. Budapest, Hungary

 Pro Tip: It does not matter whether it rains or shines, a visit to the ancient thermal baths is a must when in Budapest.
-If you visit the beautiful Gellert Baths, why not follow it up with dinner at the unusual Pagony restaurant next to it, where diners are seated in the (drained) children’s pools?
+Have a dip and a massage at the beautiful Gellert Baths, and maybe even play a bit of chess in the pool.

 8. Parma, Italy